Smart Automatic Retirement Plan Investing

 Automatic Escalation Helps Keep Savings on Track

 Since default savings rates are often set a little on the low side, some automatic plans have addressed this issue with what is called an automatic escalation feature.
-With auto escalation, your savings rate is automatically increased by one or more percentage points year until it reaches the maximum default rate for the plan—often 6 percent, but some companies continue to escalate up to 10 percent or more.
+With auto escalation, your savings rate is automatically increased by one or more percentage points per year until it reaches the maximum default rate for the plan—often 6 percent, but some companies continue to escalate up to 10 percent or more.

 Auto escalation allows a participant to begin contributing at an often modest initial savings rate, but systematically increases that rate each year.
 It is a great way to increase your savings rate over time, and since the savings increases are done automatically and are usually timed to correspond with a pay raise, your pocketbook may not even notice the increase in savings.